ern0/gioco-a-intervalli/doc/lessons.md

 Even neither BASIC or MUMPS is a structured language, kind of structured programs can be written in both.
-Only the feature that subroutines can have *names* in MUMPS, takes it closer to a structured language, and makes it a better programming language.
+But only the feature that
+subroutines can have *names* in MUMPS, takes it closer to a structured language, and makes it a better programming language.
 Marking only important lines with a *label*, instead of marking every line with a *number*
-(which may change at the next `RENUMBER`) makes the program much easier to read.
+(which is volatile, because it may change at the next `RENUMBER`) makes the program much more easier to read.

+Also, using labels does not ruins version control's diffs as line numbering do.

 If you ask me, labels are far better than line numbers.